 We can also add a prediction (what we think will happen) or a recommendation (what we think should happen) to our conclusion.

 This is totally optional.
 I teach students how to write these because it allows them to write something at the end of the essay if they are worried about not making it to 250 words.
-Only use these if you have no other option to get you over the word count.
+Only use these if you cannot get over the word count.

 Here are my two previous conclusions with one added sentence:

-In conclusion, this essay supports the idea that teenagers ought to be taught functional subjects like financial planning because it helps them in adulthood and a lack of education related to these topics can have serious consequences.
+In conclusion, this essay supports the idea that teenagers should be taught functional subjects like financial planning because it helps them in adulthood, and a lack of education related to these topics can have serious consequences.
 It is recommended that governments make this a compulsory part of the education system.

-In conclusion, this essay acknowledges that technological progress does jeopardise the planet, but cutting-edge discoveries can actually halt and even heal this destruction.
+In conclusion, this essay acknowledges that technological progress jeopardises the planet, but cutting-edge discoveries can halt and even heal this destruction.
 It is predicted that climate change will be successfully tackled with such inventions.